Intermittent Fasting for Beginners

 Intermittent means starting and stopping in set intervals.

-Fasting means to “to eat sparingly or abstain from all or certain foods”.
+Fasting means “to eat sparingly or abstain from all or certain foods”.

 Most of us practice daily fasting by simply sleeping for a full 8 hours per night, hence the term break-fast.
-However, for a large percent of the same population we use food as our go-to for everything.
+However, for a large percent of the same population, we use food as our go-to for everything.
 If we can’t sleep, we grab a snack.
 If we are hosting or attending a gathering we must have food (and drink) as we mingle.
 Any stressor will do.
-It doesn’t help that we are constantly encouraged to eat by advertisements (signs, mobile, TV , computer)social norms and our own bodies when we consume significant amounts of processed foods that can lead to hangry cravings.
+It doesn’t help that we are constantly encouraged to eat by advertisements (signs, mobile, TV, computer pop-ups) social norms, and our own bodies when we consume significant amounts of processed foods that can lead to hangry cravings.

 How long should you fast?